nytud/HunTag3/README.md

 # Authors

-HunTag3 is a massive overhaul and some functional extension of the original HunTag codebase by Balázs Indig
+HunTag3 is a massive overhaul and functional extension of the original HunTag codebase.
+HunTag3 was created by Balázs Indig.

 HunTag was created by Gábor Recski and Dániel Varga.
 It is a reimplementation and generalization of a Named Entity Recognizer built by Dániel Varga and Eszter Simon.